SeanReece/palindromer/README.md

 Install Docker - [On EC2](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker)

 ###Mongo Setup
-Palindromer needs to be configured to connect to the proper MongoDB.

 Palindromer uses MongoDB as a database.
 For convenience, a script has been included to run Mongo in a docker container.

 The docker container uses the WiredTiger storage engine by default to make the best use of the limited RAM and disk space on an amazon EC2 instance.
 Since WiredTiger compresses all documents and indexes by default less RAM and disk space is used.